 , is available right here on this LJ as a freebie.
 Read, enjoy, feedback is adored.
 There is a completely optional "donate" button at the bottom if you feel like tossing a couple of bucks my way. ;)Summary:

-I've had eight short stories published in various venues.Different in Blood
+I've had twelve short stories published in various venues.Servile Spirits to Invent

 was published in Plasma Frequency